geospiza-fortis/ml-damage-taken/README.md

-# ml-calc
+# ml-damage-taken

-Some components for plotting stat growths.
+Some components for plotting stat growths of damage taken.

 ## Get started